 Gun holsters can be made from different materials.
 I prefer conceal carry holster that are made of Kydex (which is basically hard rigid plastic).
 I love that the Flashbang is a hard Kydex clamshell so there is Kydex on both sides.
-Not only is it made of Kydex, the Kydex is designed to cover the trigger completely.
+The Kydex is designed to cover the trigger completely.
 There is no way I can accidentally engage the trigger while my gun is inside the holster.

 If a gun holster doesn’t have proper trigger protection, I won’t even consider it.
 This may sound like common sense but you’d be surprised at how many products are sold and marketed as women’s concealed carry holsters that don’t protect the trigger properly.
+And these products can cost big $$$!
+It blows my mind!
 More on that in another post!

 - My gun is not actually pointed at my boob.
-The way my gun sits in the holster, the muzzle is actually pointed straight out to the side and misses boob material.
-If I showed you a right side view you would see the muzzle of my gun.
-It is not covered by boob.
+The way my gun sits in the holster, the muzzle is actually pointed straight out to the side and misses boob material completely.
+If I look at my side profile in the mirror, I see the muzzle of the gun snuggled in the kydex clamshell.